 To close Eqs.
 (1)-(3) requires the specification E. We use a composite formula which incorporates both buoyancy and wind-shear.
-For the buoyancy component, the scheme from Lewellen and Lewellen (1998) is adopted with the entrainment efficiency $\eta = 0.25$ (Stevens et al. 2003b).
+For the buoyancy component, the scheme from Lewellen and Lewellen (1998) is adopted with the entrainment efficiency $\eta=0.25$ (Stevens et al. 2003b).
 The wind-shear component is assumed proportional to an e-folding profile as follows:

-$$E_w = C_w e^{-z/500}$$ (4)
+$$E_w = C_w e^{-z/500} (4)$$

-where z is the height; $C_w = 0.61 \text{ mm s}^{-1}$, is an empirical constant.
+where z is height in meters; $C_w = 0.61 \text{ mm s}^{-1}$, is an empirical constant.

 Allowing both processes to contribute to entrainment yields multiple-equilibria shown in Figure 4.
 For a certain range of large-scale conditions, such as \mathcal{D} , the MLM has two stable solutions, cloudy and clear sky, in which the final states are determined by the position of the initial state relative to the unstable solution (Randall and Suarez 1984; Stevens et al. 2005).
 An example is shown in Figure 5.
 The cloud fraction is reduced about 13 % averaged over the California stratocumulus region when initial conditions are changed from cloudy to clear-sky states.
-Because in the stratocumulus regions we are familiar with, alongshore flow is more common than offshore flow, in our study, all the calculations are initiated from cloudy states.
+In the stratocumulus regions we are familiar with, alongshore flow is more common than offshore flow.
+Since alongshore flow is associated with cool sea surface and moist atmospheric boundary layer which favor stratocumulus, in our study, all the calculations are initiated from cloudy states.